 Meta tags for images.
 Fill in the alt and title attributes for each image.
 The names should match the content of the photo and include one or several keywords.
 This helps search engine bots index the content and promotes the site to the top of search results.

-Microdata for product cards.
+Microdata for product card descriptions.
 Special tags provide important information about the product in the search snippet, and structure data for bots and users.
 Set up microdata using the Product and Offer tags.
 You can also add the Review tag to display reviews and AggregateRating to show ratings.

 Text Optimization.
 The textual content on product cards must be unique.
 Do not copy it from competitors — this can severely negatively impact promotion.